akleinbort/FacialEnhancementRecognition/README.md

 <img align="left" img src="./Figures/saliencymap.png" width="120"/>
 <br/><br/><br/><br/><br/><br/>

-With more time, we could map the saliency that our model detects at every layer, as we discuss in the Recommendations section.
+With more time, we could map the saliency that our model detects at every layer, as we discuss in the Conclusion & Future Directions section.

 ## Conclusion & Future Directions